datakortet/dkbuild-apacheconf/README.rst

 NOTE / WARNING
 --------------
-This code is currently more proof-of-concept than reliable too.. you have been warned.
+This code is currently more proof-of-concept than reliable tool.. you have been warned.

 The generated file relies on a definition of ``SRV`` (which requires an Apache that supports ``mod_define``)::